-Mobile users less tolerant, more demanding than desktop usersBy a MCD columnist
+Mobile users less tolerant, more demanding than desktop usersBy

 Apple users have already downloaded applications from its App Store more than 25 billion times and that number continues to grow.
 Today, there are more than 1.3 million apps in the market for customers to choose from, but many of them prove to be unsuccessful.